Students: Frequently Asked Questions

 I have an attorney; what is his/her role in resolving my disciplinary matter?

-Can my parents obtain information from the Office of Student Affairs about my disciplinary matter?
+Can my parents obtain information from the Office of Student Conduct and Community Engagement about my disciplinary matter?

 Our office would provide such information to your parents if you have signed a release authorizing us to do so.
 However, information is only released in person.
-Drug and Alcohol violations by minors allow OSA to inform parents.
+Drug and Alcohol violations by minors allow the SCCE to inform parents.

 Who has access to my disciplinary record?